SMcGregor199/shaynemcgregor.dev/daily-thoughts/thu-oct-6.md

 - learned the importance of thinking out loud.
 - `cd ..` lets you go 'up' in whatever directory you're in
 - `cd ~` lets you go all the way back to the root directory
+- When you set something like `margin-bottom` or `gap` to an element at a specific media query, it keeps that style even when it switches to a larger viewport size.
+You need to explicit change that media query if you want it to look different.

 ## Between my personal projects and my work with CZ, can I get 2% every day?
 That would equal to roughly me being 75x better web developer than I am now.